arunpraba/reactjs.org/src/content/reference/react/useId.md

 </Sandpack>

-This lets you avoid calling `useId` for every single element that needs a unique ID.
+This enables you avoid calling `useId` for every single element that needs a unique ID.

 ---